Sári Fedák

 Sári Fedák (born Sarolta Klára Mária Fedák; 27 September 1879, in Beregszász, Hungary (now Berehove, Ukraine – 5 May 1955, in Budapest, Hungary) was a Hungarian actress and singer, one of the most well-known prima donnas of her time.
 According to American journalist and non-fiction writer Richard Traubner, Fedák and Sári Petráss remain "the two best-remembered Hungarian female operetta stars of all time".

 Life

 She studied acting with Szidi Rákosi until 1899, beginning her career the same year with the Magyar Színház theatre company.
 Beginning in 1900 she played in Pozsony (now Bratislava), and in several theatres in Budapest, including Népszínház, Király Színház, and Vígszínház.
 Following World War I, she spoke out against the Austro-Hungarian monarchy.
-Later, during the era of the Hungarian Soviet Republic she agitated for joining the Red Army.
+Later, during the Hungarian Soviet Republic, she participated as a performer in the May Day events aimed at recruitment for the Red Army.

 After the fall of the Republic, Fedák fled to Vienna, but was captured and held in prison at Wiener Neustadt for a short time.
-As she supported the Republic, she could play in only Vienna from 1920-21.
+As she supported the Republic, she could play in only Vienna from 1920 to 1921.
 She made appearances in Berlin and Paris in 1921 and 1925.
 In 1934, she toured several American cities.